NVS7/IBM-WatsonX-AI-ML/README.md

 # IBM-WatsonX-AI-ML
 Using IBM's WatsonX Studio, insurance data is analyzed

-1. Download the insurance dataset
+1. Download the insurance.csv dataset
 2. Go to IBM Cloud
 3. Create an account
 4. Use watsonx.ai Studio